Permafrost/Tundra/README.md

       (scheme:)(//authority)(path)(?query)(#fragment)

   Where the characters ':', '/', '?', and '#' stand for themselves.
-The authority
+The
-  component, if specified, can be either server-based or registry-based.
+  authority component, if specified, can be either server-based or registry- based.
 If server-based, it is constructed according to the syntax:

       (user:password@)host(:port)

   Where the characters '@' and ':' stand for themselves.

   Opaque URI bodies are not subject to further parsing, however, to accomodate the mailto: URI's use of a query string for additional data (such as cc, bcc, subject, and body), this service checks if the body contains a query string and, if so, parses the query string also.

   Implemented with the [java.net.URI] class.

   * Inputs:
-    * `$string` is the a URI string to be parsed.
+    * `$string` is the a [URI] string to be parsed.
   * Outputs:
-    * `$uri` is an IData document containing the constituent parts of the parsed URI string.
+    * `$uri` is an IData document containing the constituent parts of the parsed [URI] string.

 ### User